 The original plan of shooting the old Manila Chinese Cemetery for this year’s All Saints’ Day was abruptly cancelled (just temporally, it still pushed through later).
 We were weaving through the traffic of people along M.H.
 Del Pilar and the thought of swimming further on a sea of humanity along Rizal Avenue was just not that appealing.
 We headed towards the opposite direction and boarded a jeep going to Malabon’s Bayan instead.

-I hazily recalled from years past of a huge old church with a cemetery right beside it.
-The new plan was to check out the scene at the graveyards at Bayan then revisit the ancient cathedral.
+I hazily recall, from years past, of a huge church with a cemetery right beside it.
+The new plan was to check out the scene at the graveyards at Bayan then revisit Malabon’s old church.

 The ceiling along the nave was in the process of being repaired and was bare during our visit.

-I had mixed feelings after exiting through the immense archway of San Bartlome.
-The interiors looked beautifully intricate and the size of its exterior can be felt through its lofty interior, but its façade really bothers me; it just does not feel right.
+I had mixed feelings after exiting the immense archway of San Bartlome.
+The interiors looked beautifully intricate and the size of its exterior can be felt through its lofty interior, but its facade really bothered me; it just does not feel right.

-I agree wholly with Cecile M and could not have said it any better in her article’s conclusion:
+I agree wholly with the author and could not have said it any better in her article’s conclusion: